 David Aizenberg, M.D, Associate Program Director

 Dr. Aizenberg is an Assistant Professor of Clinical Medicine in the Division of General Internal Medicine.
-His clinical time is divided between outpatient primary care, inpatient general medicine, and outpatient consultative medicine.
-He is a preceptor and Assistant Director of Ambulatory Resident Education at the Penn Internal Medicien Associates.
-Dr. Aizenberg’s interests include educational innovation and he has spear-headed the program’s transition to a 6+2 intern scheduling system and is in charge of the overall didactic curriculum for the residency.
+His clinical time is divided between outpatient primary care, inpatient general medicine, and employee health clinic.
+He supervises residents in clinic at the Penn Internal Medicine University City Practice.
+Dr. Aizenberg’s academic interests include clinical reasoning and educational innovation.
+He has spear-headed the program’s transition to the 6+2 scheduling system and is in charge of the overall didactic curriculum for the residency.
 When he is not working, Dave enjoys dominating his friends at table tennis, losing his voice cheering for the Michigan Wolverines, and spending time with his wife and 2-year-old son.

 Serena Cardillo, M.D, Associate Program Director

 Dr. Cardillo is an Associate Professor of Clinical medicine in the Division Endocrinology, Diabetes & Metabolism.
 She is also an Assistant Program Director and Core Faculty Member in Endocrinology for the Internal Medicine Residency Program.
 Dr. Cardillo’s clinical practice is based at the Penn Rodebaugh Diabetes Center where she specializes in the management of patients with Type 1 and Type 2 diabetes as well as transplant associated and cystic fibrosis related diabetes.
 She also serves as the Director of Graduate Diabetes Education for the center.
 Dr Cardillo serves as the Director of the Interactive Learning Module Curriculum for internal medicine interns.
 Her interests in medical education are in the use of simulation to assess and teach communication skills.
 At the postgraduate level she has led several innovative national education programs in the area of diabetes management for primary care providers.